Stockmann: History

-Hobby Hall chain began operations in Finland in 1962.
-Stockmann acquired Hobby Hall in 1985.
-Hobby Hall began operations as a mail-order catalog.

-In 1988, Stockmann purchased the Finnish Seppälä clothing store chain, which had been founded in 1930.
-In the 2010s, Seppälä had an ambitious vision to open stores across Russia.

-Stockmann expanded its operations internationally, for example to the Baltic countries and Russia.
-However, the actual expansion of the Helsinki department store building proceeded step by step, through the addition and modernization of the old structure, which had by then become one of the largest in the Nordic countries.

-Stockmann's first stores outside of Finland opened in Moscow in 1989 and in Tallinn in 1993 In 1989, Stockmann began operations in Russia, with the opening of a small stand in the GUM department store in Moscow.
+In the 1950s, Stockmann opened a department store in Tampere.
+Stockmann expanded its operations to other Finnish cities.
+The company subsequently opened department stores in Tapiola in 1981 and Turku in 1982.
+Stockmann's first stores outside of Finland opened in Moscow in 1989 and in Tallinn in 1993.

 Stockmann opened a department store in Helsinki's Itis Shopping Centre in 1992.

-Oulu is an old Finnish commercial city, but in the 1990s Oulu's technology industry grew rapidly, and Nokia expanded its operations in the city.
-Oulu's growth created an opportunity to open a new department store in 2001.
-In the 2010s, Stockmann's Oulu department store became unprofitable, which is why it was closed in 2017.
-It was Stockmann's northernmost department store.

-Stockmann brought the Spanish clothing chain Zara to Finland in 2002.
-The first Zara store was opened in March in Helsinki, on Aleksanterinkatu, opposite the Stockmann department store.

-Stockmann opened a Zara store in the Mega shopping centre in Moscow under the franchise rights it had obtained from the Inditex Group.
-The Zara store in Moscow's Mega was opened in the early 2000s.
-Later, in 2006, Stockmann sold its Zara operations in Russia to Inditex, the parent company of Zara.

 In December 2007, Stockmann acquired Lindex, a Swedish clothing retailer with 331 outlets in the Nordic region and the Baltic states.

-Stockmann opened its department store in Saint Petersburg on November 11, 2010, in the Nevsky Centre shopping mall in the city center.
-The department store has a floor area of about 20,000 square meters.

 Stockmann had a total of four department stores in Moscow until January 31, 2015.
 One was located in the Metropolis shopping centre in the city centre, and the other three were in Mega shopping centres in different parts of Moscow: Mega South, Mega North, and Mega East.
 In addition, there had previously been a department store on Smolenskaya, but it was closed before this time.

 In 2010, the British newspaper The Independent, in its Sunday edition, reported speculation among market-watchers in London that British department store Debenhams was considering an acquisition of Stockmann.
 However, Stockmann publicly denied the rumors, stating that they were entirely fictional.